Monetization & Networks

 The highest-paying ad niches in 2026

-Two sites with identical traffic can earn 50× differently — the only variable is the topic.
+Two sites with identical traffic can earn an order of magnitude differently — the only variable is the topic.
 Here's the RPM-by-niche map, and how to use it without chasing money into a wall.

 Niche selection is the single biggest lever on ad revenue — bigger than your theme, your network, or your ad placements combined.
 The reason is simple: RPM tracks how much a customer is worth to an advertiser, and that varies wildly by topic.

-A finance site can earn $65–110 per thousand visitors; an entertainment site with the same traffic might see $1–4.
-That’s not a rounding error — it’s the difference between a business and a hobby.
+A finance site can earn $25–50 per thousand visitors; an entertainment site with the same traffic might see $3–8.
+That’s roughly a 10× spread — not a rounding error, but the difference between a business and a hobby.
 The pattern holds across the board: money topics (finance, insurance, legal, B2B software, healthcare, cybersecurity) pay a premium because the advertiser’s payoff per conversion is enormous.
+(Compared on one consistent metric — typical Tier-1 RPM on a competent network.
+You’ll see bigger headline numbers quoted elsewhere; those usually compare a premium-network finance figure against a bare-AdSense entertainment one.)

 Why the money is where it is